 As you know, on February 17th, all analog television signals will be turned off in favor of digital.
 I know you know this, because if you’ve been alive and watching T.V. for the past year, you can’t miss the incessant running of PSAs trumpeting this new age of television broadcasting.

-Morah and I bought our converter boxes (and I was able to set it up without having to be told how by a news anchor, thank you very much).
+Morah and I bought our converter boxes back in November (and I was able to set it up without having to be told how by a news anchor, thank you very much).
 At that point in time, I was impressed by the clarity of the image.
 Now, however, I’m often unable to get a clear signal at all.

 The first hiccup came with the cold weather.
 I assumed that the heavy snow was interfering with the broadcast.
 As the snow let up, the reception improved.
 Further fueling my suspicion is that fact that it has been quite foggy in Spokane lately, and once again the reception has been poor.
 In fact, a couple of nights ago, it got so bad that we gave up and decided not to watch T.V. at all.